NASA-SW-VnV/ikos/analyzer/README.md

 By default, IKOS uses the precision `mem`.
 Provide `--prec {reg,ptr,mem}` if you want to use another level of precision.

+### Fixpoint engine parameters

+The analyzer uses the theory of Abstract Interpretation to compute a fixpoint of the semantic of the program.
+The fixpoint engine can be tuned using several parameters.

+When visiting a loop, the engine will first compute a fixed number of iterations, then use a widening strategy to approximate the behavior of the loop, until convergence.

+The fixed number of iterations can be set using `--loop-iterations`.
+By default, it is 1.

+The widening strategy can be set using `--widening-strategy=`:
+* **widen**: Use the widening operator to approximate the behavior of the loop (default)
+* **join**: Use the join operator, effectively computing all iterations (very slow)

+After reaching a fixpoint, the engine will perform extra iterations to regain precision using a narrowing strategy, until convergence.

+The narrowing strategy can be set using `--narrowing-strategy=`:
+* **narrow**: Use the narrowing operator, ensuring a fast convergence
+* **meet**: Use the meet operator, convergence can be slow
+* **auto**: Use the narrowing operator if available for the numerical abstract domain.
+Otherwise, perform 2 iterations using the meet operator (default)

+You can specify a fixed number of narrowing iterations to perform using `--narrowing-iterations`.

 ### Hardware addresses

 In C code for embedded systems, it is usual to read or write at specific addresses to communicate with the hardware.
 By default, IKOS treats memory accesses at specific addresses as errors.